 Macular Degeneration Therapy to Preserve and Improve Your Vision

 Age-related macular degeneration (AMD) is a serious and potentially devastating disease that can cause irreversible vision loss.
 Although it cannot be cured, different therapies can slow the progression of the condition, preserving and even improving vision in many cases.
-At Broberg Eye Care, we provide diagnosis for macular degeneration, as well as targeted treatment options.
-Our ophthalmologists have the experience you need to preserve your vision.
-To learn more about macular degeneration, contact our Austin, TX office today.
+Contact us today to learn more.

 Dry Macular Degeneration